 Dr. Park has co-created with other anesthesiology faculty a new monthly simulation-based leadership development curriculum.
 The Harvard Business Review has identified explicit leadership training as an area of critical need in medicine:https://hbr.org/2018/10/why-doctors-need-leadership-training?utm_campaign=Feed%3A+harvardbusiness+%28HBR.org%29&utm_medium=feed&utm_source=feedburner.
 The UIC Department of Anesthesiology is on the leading edge of advancing and developing not only our residents’ clinical excellence, but leadership skills.

 Dr. Katharina Beckmann is the department’s Director of Simulation Education.
 She leads a curriculum consisting of 4 weekly 3-hour sessions covering adult and pediatric critical event management, as well as technical skills including difficult airway management and central venous catheter insertion.
 Residents participate in a range of simulated emergency events and advance not only in their knowledge and skills, but also in dynamic decision-making, teamwork and resource management, and ethical challenges.
 Taught by a cohort of department faculty, this curriculum repeats monthly, and includes both junior and senior anesthesiology resident participants.

-In addition to the CPC, the department’s conference room was designed to convert to an integrated simulation suite, and interprofessional simulations are also conducted in-situ in the adjacent operating rooms and PACU.
+In addition to SAIL, the department’s conference room was designed to convert to an integrated simulation suite, and interprofessional simulations are also conducted in-situ in the adjacent operating rooms and PACU.